JulienRemy/PSyclone/doc/autodiff/user_guide/reverse_mode.rst

-The transformation option ``inline_operation_adjoints`` allows the user to choose whether these operation adjoints should be substituted in further computations of adjoints, iff they only appear once on the RHS of an assignment.
+The transformation option ``inline_operation_adjoints`` allows the user to choose whether these operation adjoints should be substituted in further computations of adjoints as a postprocessing step, iff they only appear once on the RHS of an assignment.

 As an example, consider the following computation involving composed operations and the associated adjoints computations, without and with substitution.